shaoshengsong/quarkdet/README.md

 PyTorch 1.7<br>
 Python 3.6<br>

 Different devices have different performance on the mobile side, and models with different capabilities can be run according to different performance.
-The library provides models for low-power mobile devices and powerful mobile devices. < br >.
+The library provides models for low-power mobile devices and powerful mobile devices.<br>
-If the model runs on a low-power mobile device, backbone can choose shufflenetv2 or moiblenetv3, and neck choosing FAN_Slim, is equivalent to an implementation of nanodet. < br >.
+If the model runs on a low-power mobile device, backbone can choose shufflenetv2 or moiblenetv3, and neck choosing FAN_Slim, is equivalent to an implementation of nanodet.<br>
-If it is a mobile device with strong performance, backbone can choose to only write b2 and b3 types in the effcientnet, configuration, and neck can choose BiFPN, to be the equivalent of an effcientdet implementation. < br >
+If it is a mobile device with strong performance, backbone can choose to only write b2 and b3 types in the effcientnet, configuration, and neck can choose BiFPN, to be the equivalent of an effcientdet implementation.<br>

 Backbone support mobilenetv3、shufflenetv2、ghostnet、efficientnet<br>
 neck support FPN（Convolution）,PAN（Convolution）、FPN_Slim（Non-convolution），PAN_Slim（Non-convolution）、BiFPN<br>